James Wilson (footballer, born 1995): Port Vale

 Wilson missed the start of the 2022–23 season with a calf injury and returned to training in September.
 He went on to form an effective strike partnership with new signing Ellis Harrison.
 Wilson scored both goals in a 2–0 win at league leaders Plymouth Argyle on 2 December.
+Injuries limited him to 27 appearances and three League One goals, and though he was offered a new contract, his departure from the club was confirmed on 14 May 2023.
+After joining the club for pre-season training in Spain in July 2023, he agreed to re-join the club on a six-month deal on 4 August.
+New manager Andy Crosby said that "I firmly believe there is much more to come from Willo".

+He initially missed games as he worked on regaining his fitness, but scored goals in each of his first two league starts of the 2023–24 season and stated, "I love being back".
+However, on 10 October, Wilson sustained a calf injury during a 1–1 draw with Newcastle United U21 and was ruled out of action for around eight weeks.
+Upon his return to fitness, Wilson signed a contract extension to run until the end of the season, with director of football David Flitcroft stating that his "dedication to his recovery behind the scenes was outstanding".
+However, he picked up muscle injury on 29 March, which new manager Darren Moore confirmed would see him miss the rest of the season.
+He was not retained at the end of the season.

+Northampton Town

+On 2 July 2024, Wilson signed for League One club Northampton Town on a one-year contract with the option for a further season.
+Wilson's adaptability was seen as a major advantage to manager Jon Brady, who liked to play different formations and systems.
+He made 12 appearances without scoring in the 2024–25 campaign and was not retained by new manager Kevin Nolan.

 International career

 Wilson made one appearance for the England under-16 team, helping England towards a 10th successive Victory Shield title in a 3–0 win against Northern Ireland in March 2011.
 In October 2013, Wilson scored on his England under-19 debut in a 6–1 win against Estonia.
 On 3 September 2015, Wilson scored on his England under-21 debut and only cap in a 1–0 win against the United States.

 Style of play

 Wilson is a hard working and intelligent forward.